 The key benefits of scanning archives

-One of the biggest challenges archivists face is the need to balance the preservation of their materials and protecting them from environment and handling day-to-day harm, with the need to provide easy access to the information that they contain.
-Digitisation of old, fragile, and precious collections offers two main benefits; p
+One of the biggest challenges archivists face is the need to balance the preservation of their materials and protecting them from the environmental and daily handling harm, with the need to provide easy access to the information that they contain.

-Firstly, digital images preserve their contents in a digital form so that, should the original item ever be lost or destroyed in accident, the valuable information it contained is not lost.
-Digitisation also contributes to the preservation of the item by allowing its information to be accessed without physically handling it and extending the items life-cycle by reducing wear on the precious original.
+Firstly, as digital images preserve their contents in a digital form, should the original item ever be lost or destroyed in accident, the valuable information it contained is will not be lost.
+Digitisation also contributes to the preservation of the item by allowing its information to be accessed without physically handling it and extending the items’ life-cycle by reducing wear on the precious original.

-Our scanning bureau uses low stress, flatbed digitising equipment specially designed to fully support and place absolute minimum pressure on the materials being digitised.
+Our scanning bureau uses low stress, flatbed digitising equipment that has been specifically designed to fully support and place absolute minimum pressure on the materials being digitised.
 In addition to sympathetic cradles, the scanners utilise optimised LED lighting, which produces far less heat and infrared energy than traditional incandescent light sources.
-This mitigates the risk of heat damaging the precious materials being digitised.
+This lessens the risk of heat damaging the precious materials being digitised.

 Our scanning equipment also features industry leading document capture devices capable of digitising images to a very high resolution, resulting in high quality master digital archives.

-Our digitisation team are highly trained in the safe handling of fragile and precious archival items, and frequently digitise materials.
-A gentle "special gloves" approach is employed to ensure materials are treated with the utmost care.
+Our digitisation team are highly trained in the safe handling of fragile and precious archival items.
+A gentle "special gloves" approach is always employed to ensure materials are treated with the utmost care.

 Output formats and resolution

-As we understand through our experience, no two archive digitisation projects are the same, so with this in mind we tailor the resolution and file formats of the digital outputs we produce to meet the goals of each project we undertake.
+We understand that no two archive digitisation projects are the same.
+As a result, we tailor the resolution and file formats of the digital outputs we produce to meet the goals of each project we undertake.

-- Firstly we digitise to RAW format and are able to capture in full colour, greyscale or bi-tonal.
+- Digitalisation to RAW format means we are able to capture in full colour, greyscale or bi-tonal.

-- From this original captured image we are then able to produce outputs in Adobe PDF file formats, TIFF, JPEG, PNG, BMP and either uncompressed or with compression applied.
+- From the original captured image we then produce outputs in Adobe PDF file formats, TIFF, JPEG, PNG, BMP, and either uncompressed or with compression applied.

 At your site or at our bureau

-We digitise most of our clients' collections at our digitisation studio in our central Manchester scanning facility, using secure GPS-tracked vehicles and staff to collect the materials from the clients premises across the UK.
-However, we understand that some collections are simply too precious and can not be removed from your site for scanning.
-For this reason we also offer an onsite scanning service where our scanning team will setup our scanning equipment and digitise your materials on location.
+We digitise most of our clients' documents at our specialist digitisation studio in our central Manchester scanning facility, collecting materials from clients’ premises across the UK in our secure GPS-tracked vehicles.
+However we understand that some collections are simply too precious and cannot be removed from sites for scanning.
+As a result, we also offer an onsite scanning service where our scanning team setup scanning equipment and digitise materials on location.